 4. Temecula Valley, California: Grape drop

-A cluster of grapes is an appropriate centerpiece for a New Year's celebration in Southern California wine country.
-The illuminated cluster descends 65 feet from the third-story patio of the Civic Center clock tower.
+A cluster of grapes seemed the appropriate centerpiece for a New Year’s celebration in Southern California wine country.

 Partygoers begin to gather at nightfall for live music, before the grapes descend with both an East Coast and West Coast countdown.